 The Site may contain or you may be sent through the Site to links of other websites or con tent belonging to or originating from third parties or links to websites and features in banners or other advertising.
 Such external links are not Investigated, monitored, or checked for accuracy, adequacy, validity, reliability, availability or completeness by us.CLOSE

-In the late 1950’s, Braxton T Nelson had worked as toolmaker at his family’s deep drawing business in central Connecticut.
-There Braxton had honed his skills and developed a passion for the development of tooling and engineering involved to convert costly screw machined parts over to a more cost-efficient deep drawn product.
+In the late 1950’s, Braxton T Nelson worked as toolmaker at his family’s deep drawing business in central Connecticut.
+There, Braxton honed his skills and developed a passion for the development of tooling and engineering involved in converting costly screw-machined parts to a more cost-efficient deep-drawn product.

-After several years of working at the family business Braxton had a vision to manufacture components that were impossible to produce utilizing standard transfer press technology at that time to meet the demand of a rapidly growing high technology market for electronics.
+After several years of working at the family business, Braxton had a vision to manufacture components that were impossible to produce utilizing the standard transfer-press technology used at that time to meet the demands of a rapidly growing high-technology market for electronics.

-Braxton decided to take on this challenge as a young entrepreneur by designing and building his own Brand of transfer press capable of drawing parts smaller in diameter, longer in length, thinner walls to meet the demand for more precise components.
+As a young entrepreneur, Braxton decided to take on this challenge by designing and building his own brand of transfer press, one capable of drawing parts smaller in diameter, longer in length, and with thinner walls to meet the demand for more precise components.

-Due to the success of the Braxton Connecticut location and continued growth in 1972 Braxton opened a second production facility in Southern California to support a growing customer base on the west coast as well as Asian markets.
+Due to the success of Braxton's Connecticut location, and continued growth, Braxton opened a second production facility in Southern California to support a growing customer base on the West Coast as well as Asian markets.

-Today Braxton has two state of the art production facility’s totaling over 90,000 SQ FT. with sales offices in Europe and China supporting the production of billions of high precision components produced and shipped annually across the globe fulfilling the demands of today’s high-tech markets including Medical, Military, Electronics, Telecom-broadband, Aerospace, Aviation and Automotive.
+Today, Braxton has two state-of-the-art production facilities totaling over 90,000 sq ft., and sales offices in Europe and China supporting the production of billions of high-precision components shipped annually across the globe to fulfill the demands of today’s high-tech industries.